Nexmo/station/_documentation/client-sdk/in-app-voice/building-blocks/register-to-incoming-events.md

 ---
-title: Register to receive incoming call events
+title: Register to receive incoming Call events
+description: Shows you how to register your app to receive incoming Call events.
 navigation_weight: 3
 ---

-# Register to receive incoming call events
+# Register to receive incoming Call events

-In this building block you will see how to register for incoming call events.
+In this building block you will see how to register for incoming Call events.

 ## Example